Part I: Descending The Well of Humility

 If we never go beneath the surface, we stay reactive—living from habits, impulses, and ego.
 But when we create space within, something deeper can emerge.
 Call it conscience.
 Call it spirit.
 Call it God.
 Whatever you want, but it’s our only source of authentic Truth.

 When we live from that depth, we don’t need an external list of rules to tell us how to behave.
 Love flows naturally, if we know how to get out of the way.
-Ethical commandments become like training wheels—helpful, but not the final goal.
+Ethical commandments are like training wheels—helpful, but not the final goal.

 What occupies your inner world each day?